Olivier-Boudeville/OSDL-Orge/src/doc/general/Orge-design-decisions.rst

 With Orge we prefer to keep a certain level of "epicness", should such word exist.
 Thus extraordinary actions are always possible (notably thanks to the modifier system we use), even if they are very unlikely.

-As too much realism would as well hinder the entertainment, relatively uninteresting facts of life (ex: the need for a character to go regularly to the toilet) have been abstracted out.
+As too much realism would as well hinder the entertainment, most facts of life that are relatively uninteresting (ex: the need for a character to go regularly to the toilet) have been abstracted out.
 Others have been considerably alleviated.
 See also: `Character Needs For Survival and Well-Being`_.